our promises

 • We have engaged external consultants to assess and make recommendations on accessibility requirements for our physical space.

-• Across our digital platforms, we endeavour to publish accessible copy, including use of inclusive language, descriptive captions, alternative text, camel case and colour contrasting.
+• Across our digital platforms, we endeavour to publish accessible copy, including use of inclusive language, descriptive captions, alternative text and colour contrasting.

 • We are committed to undertaking at least one anti-oppression training or workshop as a team each year.